 IPF in humans is more commonly observed in male subjects.
 Male mice develop lung fibrosis more readily following exposure to bleomycin compared to female mice and that age is a risk factor, with aged male mice showing exuberant fibrosis (Redente et al., 2011).
 Scar formation is reduced in fetal wounds (Yates et al., 2012).
 Asbestosis and silicosis, forms of fibrotic disease are clinically manifested in aged humans.
+This may be due to the fact that in humans, the disease progression is rather slow and takes time to manifest.
 Thus, the AOP presented here is applicable to lung fibrosis observed in adult males predominantly.